How Underinsurance Quietly Destroys Long-Term Wealth

 The family doesn’t just lose income—they lose financial momentum.

-3. Disability and Income Loss Are the Most Ignored Risks
+3. Disability and Income Loss Are Often Ignored

-The probability of temporary or permanent income loss due to illness or injury is higher than many people assume.
+Temporary or permanent income loss due to illness or accidents is more common than you think.

 • No cash flow during recovery